ravisiv/msds_hpc_ravis/assignments/lab_01.md

 py-pandas
 py-matplotlib - Graphing packages

+I had to add py-pandas and py-matplotlib seperately (I used *spack add py-matplotlib* and *spack add py-pandas*.
+I then got the yaml file from _~/spack/var/environments/msds/spack.yml_ file)

 ## Target
 Target is broadwell, which is the latest Intel Xeon Chip.
 We can build for other environments, but broadwell is more recent.